chinapedia/wikipedia.abstract.en/Page/Sequence.md

 Cauchy sequences

-Cauchy_sequence_illustration.svgs every Cauchy sequence converges to some limit.]]
+s every Cauchy sequence converges to some limit.]]

 A Cauchy sequence is a sequence whose terms become arbitrarily close together as n gets very large.
 The notion of a Cauchy sequence is important in the study of sequences in metric spaces, and, in particular, in real analysis.
 One particularly important result in real analysis is _Cauchy characterization of convergence for sequences_: